Population of Canada by province and territory: Demographic weight of provinces and territories

 The demographic weight of each province in Canada has always constituted a sensitive issue.
 In 1840, the Durham Report recommended that Upper Canada (now Ontario) and Lower Canada (now Quebec) be united into one province.
 The newly created Legislative Assembly of the Province of Canada was required to have equal representation from Canada East (now Quebec) and Canada West (now Ontario), even though the population of Canada East was considerably larger.
 In 1840, the population of Canada East was estimated at 670,000, while the population of Canada West was estimated to be 480,000.
-Lord Durham had not recommended this approach, and had instead proposed that the representation should be based on the respective populations of the two regions.
+Lord Durham had not recommended this approach and had instead proposed that the representation should be based on the respective populations of the two regions.
 The British government rejected that recommendation and instead implemented sectional equality, apparently to give the English-speaking population of the new province a dominant voice in the provincial government.

 However, the 1851 census revealed that Canada West's population had surpassed Canada East's.
-This fact fuelled demands in Canada West for the end of sectional equality and the move toward allocating seats in the legislation on the basis of population, nicknamed "rep by pop".
-This was a hotly contested issues at the constitutional conferences leading up to confederation, and the colonies reached a comprise in which the seats in the federal lower house (House of commons) would be allocated by population, and the seats in the federal upper house (Senate) would be allocated on the basis of three defined regions – Ontario, Quebec and the Maritimes – that would each have 24 seats.
+This fact fuelled demands in Canada West for the end of sectional equality and the move toward allocating seats in the legislature on the basis of population, nicknamed "rep by pop".
+This was a hotly contested issue at the constitutional conferences leading up to confederation, and the colonies reached a compromise in which the seats in the federal lower house (House of Commons) would be allocated by population, and the seats in the federal upper house (Senate) would be allocated on the basis of three defined regions – Ontario, Quebec and the Maritimes – that would each have 24 seats.

-Since Confederation, Ontario and Quebec were always Canada's two most populous provinces.
-However, their combined demographic weight decreased from over 80% at Confederation to just over 60% in 2016.
-The Atlantic provinces also lost importance within Canada, from around 20% at Confederation to under 7% today.
-The West's importance, however, has only increased, from insignificant levels in 1871 to over 30% of the country in 2016.
+Since Confederation, Ontario and Quebec have always been Canada's two most populous provinces.
+However, their combined demographic weight decreased from over 80 percent at Confederation to just over 60 percent in 2016.
+The Atlantic provinces also lost importance within Canada, from around 20 percent at Confederation to under 7 percent today.
+The West's importance, however, has only increased, from insignificant levels in 1871 to over 30 percent of the country in 2016.
 In the first half of the 20th century, the most populous western province was Saskatchewan, but its population was later eclipsed by British Columbia, Alberta, and Manitoba.